Being a selective copycat is not a bad thing in stock markets. With the launch of PiggyBack, we plan to learn and profit in the process. (PBL #0 2022)

 Now, as investors – in particular as minority investors in public stock markets – we have the opportunity to invest in our superiors.
 And we can afford to wait until we get confident that these superiors are stacking odds in our favor.

 This marks the launch of the PiggyBack Letter (PBL), a free weekly stock market newsletter.
-PBL brings you free opportunities to learn from proven and promising capital allocators – via their present, past, and potential future public stock market investments.
+PBL brings you free opportunities to learn capital allocation from proven and promising active investors – via their present, past, and potential future public stock market investments.

 We will select and analyze “our” capital allocators and investment situations from a value investing lens.
 For all readers interested to be able to follow, we have provided a separate background post on value investing.